 That the Holy Spirit descended and remained on Jesus tells us as much about Jesus as it does about the Holy Spirit.
 The Holy Spirit was at home with Jesus.
 They were mutually adjusted to each other.
-Jesus carried no bitterness or hate, no grudges, panic or spirit of vindictiveness to drive away the gentle Spirit.
-Described by Matthew as "gentle and humble in heart," Jesus did not quarrel or cry out (Matthew 11:29), and "a bruised reed he will not break" (Matt.
+Jesus carried no bitterness or hate, no grudges, panic, or spirit of vindictiveness to drive away the gentle Spirit.
+Matthew describes him as "gentle and humble in heart," Jesus did not quarrel or cry out (Matthew 11:29), and "a bruised reed he will not break" (Matt.
 11:20).
 He was always ready to restore a person's faith and never struck out to hurt another.

-The apostle Paul instructed us: "And do not grieve the Holy Spirit of God, with whom you were sealed for the day of redemption" (Ephesians 4:30).
+The Apostle Paul instructed us: "And do not grieve the Holy Spirit of God, with whom you were sealed for the day of redemption" (Ephesians 4:30).
 The Holy Spirit has feelings, and we can hurt His feelings when we grieve Him by the things we do.
-The Greek word translated "grieve" (lupeo) comes from lupee, which means "pain" or "sorrow."
+The Greek word translated as "grieve" (lupeo) comes from lupee, which means "pain" or "sorrow."
 It is the opposite of joy.

-We know from the apostle Paul that the Holy Spirit can also be quenched.
-In Paul's words, "Do not put out the Spirit's fire" (1Thessalonians 5:19).
-The words put out are translated from the Greek word sbennumi, which means, "to quench."
-"In the ancient Greek world, it generally referred to extinguishing a fire or putting out burning objects.
+We know from the Apostle Paul that the Holy Spirit can also be quenched.
+When Paul wrote, "Do not put out the Spirit's fire" (1 Thessalonians 5:19), the words put out are translated from the Greek word sbennumi, which means "to quench."
+In the ancient Greek world, it generally referred to extinguishing a fire or putting out burning objects.
 On the day of Pentecost, the Holy Spirit came to the people gathered in the Upper Room as what seemed to be "tongues of fire" (Acts 2:3).
-Paul's warning not to quench the Spirit can only mean that the Spirit's fire can be put out."
+Paul's warning not to quench the Spirit can only mean that the Spirit's fire can be put out.

-Listening to the Spirit's impressions and being obedient to the Lord are the keys to walking and keeping in step with the Spirit as we walk through this world.
+Listening to the Spirit's impressions and living one's life in obedience to the Lord are the keys to walking and keeping in step with the Spirit.
 Jesus made this clear in this passage to the disciples:

 Jesus replied, "Anyone who loves me will obey my teaching.
 My Father will love them, and we will come to them and make our home with them.
 Anyone who does not love me will not obey my teaching.
-These words you hear are not my own; they belong to the Father who sent me (John 14:23-24).
+These words you hear are not my own; they belong to the Father who sent me (John 14:23-24, Emphasis mine).